Blog

 SAML

-Security Assertion Markup Language (SAML) is an XML-based protocol used for exchanging identity data between an identity provider (IdP) and a service provider (SP).
+Security Assertion Markup Language (SAML) is an XML-based protocol used to exchange identity data between an identity provider (IdP) and a service provider (SP) during the SSO process.

-During the SSO process, the IdP sends a SAML assertion to the SP.
-This assertion contains user identity data, such as the user's name, email address, and potentially other attributes like roles.
+When a user logs in, the IdP sends a SAML assertion to the SP with identity data, such as the user's name, email address, and potentially other attributes like roles.
 SPs can use this information to make access control decisions, determining what resources or actions the user is allowed to perform within the app.

-Because it’s not a real-time protocol, SAML is not commonly used for provisioning, especially in environments where access needs frequently change.
-It only communicates identity data during the SSO login process and any changes that happen in between logins are not sent to your app.
+Because SAML is not a real-time protocol, it’s not commonly used for provisioning, especially in environments where access needs frequently change.
+It only communicates identity data at login, so any updates between logins aren’t reflected.

 SCIM

-System for Cross-domain Identity Management (SCIM) is a standard for automating the exchange of user identity information between systems.
+System for Cross-domain Identity Management (SCIM) is the default standard for user provisioning.

 SPML